-Last Friday we set off from Edinburgh, bound for Gairloch in the West Highlands.
-We were about to embark on another Scottish travel adventure with the Wee White Dug.
+Last Friday we left Edinburgh, bound for Gairloch in the West Highlands.
+We were off on another Scottish adventure with The Wee White Dug – yippee.

-Mr G was grumpy from a bout of man flu, combined with a week of working night shift.
+Mr G was grumpy from a combination of man flu and working night shift.
 My nerves were shot to pieces from listening to his loud and incessant coughing.

-We began our 4 1/2 hour journey with a bicker about 9 – 5 workers having no idea of the hardship of working shifts.
-Apparently, I didn’t appreciate just how deadly this current bout of man flu was either.
+We kicked-off our 4 1/2 hour journey north with a bicker about 9 – 5 workers having no idea of the hardship of working shifts – blah, blah, blah.
+Apparently, I didn’t appreciate how deadly man flu was either.
 It was going to be a long drive.

-Finally, an hour or so into our drive Mr G’s mood lifted and I breathed a sigh of relief.
+Finally, an hour into our drive Mr G’s mood lifted and I breathed a sigh of relief.

 Our plan for the weekend was to do a bit of hiking and spend some time on the NC500, Scotland’s answer to route 66.

 I’m a notorious over packer.
 Even for a 2 day trip I pack a large suitcase full of things I might need, but never do.
-You’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
-All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail!
+So, you’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
+All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail.

 We arrived in a windy and drizzly Gairloch around 5pm.
 Mr G was euphoric having shaved 25 minutes off the AA’s estimated journey time, despite heavy traffic on the A9.

-Heatherdale B&B our home for the weekend was perfect.
-We had a nice king room with a sea view.
-It was spacious and comfortable.
+Heatherdale B&B our home for the weekend was perfect and a real home from home.
+We had a lovely king room with a sea view.
 We also had access to a cosy residents lounge with a wood burning stove.
-Our hostess was excellent, very friendly and attentive.
-It was a real home from home.
+Our hostess was so sweet – nothing was too much trouble for her.

-Hungry and keen to kick off the weekend proper we headed to the dog friendly Old Inn nearby.
-We found a free table in the busy bar and pounced on it.
+Hungry, and keen to kick off the weekend proper we headed to the dog friendly Old Inn nearby.
+We spotted a free table in the busy bar and pounced on it.
 I had chicken stuffed with haggis in a whisky sauce plus neeps, tatties and veg.
-It was lovely.
+It was very good.
 The Wee Dug sampled some chicken, haggis and also wolfed down a large cauliflower floret.
 He politely declined some of his Dad’s fish.

-For pudding I had a trip down memory lane.
+For dessert I took a trip down memory lane.
 Clootie dumpling – an old Scottish recipe and staple of my early childhood.
-I remember watching my Nana making it – the mixing bowl full of fruit and flour, then the pudding being wrapped tightly in a piece of muslin cloth or cloot.
+I remember watching my Nana making it – the mixing bowl full of fruit and flour, then the pudding being wrapped tightly in a piece of muslin cloth (cloot).
 Next it was boiled in a pot before it was finally placed somewhere warm to dry.
-It was a laborious and lengthy process but it was always worth the wait.
+It was a laborious process, but it was always worth the wait.
 My Nana made a mean clootie dumpling.

-Next morning, it was wet and wild outside.
+The next morning, it was wet and wild outside.
 We had breakfast and set off.
-We decided to go for a drive to enjoy the scenery from the warmth and comfort of the car.
+We decided to go for a drive to enjoy the scenery from the warmth and comfort of our car.

 Some of my favourite Scottish scenery is found in this area – stunning lochs, glens, remote single track roads and pretty villages framed by mountains.
 Deer, sheep and Highland Cattle wandering freely by the roadside, while birds of prey soar overhead.